bartekczyz/polish-utils/README.md

 ## About

-I wrote this library because I needed a clean solution for extracting data and validating polish identification numbers such as PESEL.
+I wrote this library because I needed a clean solution for extracting data and validating polish identification numbers such as PESEL or NIP.

 This library is written in TypeScript and covered with tests.